Animal worship: Goat

 Silenus, the Satyrs, and the Fauns were either capriform or had some part of their bodies shaped like that of a goat.
-In northern Europe the wood spirit, Leszi, is believed to have a goat's horns, ears and legs (Thomas 1911, p.
-51).
+In northern Europe the wood spirit, Leszi, is believed to have a goat's horns, ears and legs.
 A deity known as the Goat of Mendes is associated with the pentagram.

-In Greece, Italy, and Egypt, the goat was worshipped in both goat form and phallic form (Neave 1988, p.
-8).
+In Greece, Italy, and Egypt, the goat was worshipped in both goat form and phallic form.
 This type of worship has sometimes been said to have originated from the goat's increased sex drive.
-One male goat was capable of fertilizing 150 females (Neave 1988, p.
-8).
+One male goat was capable of fertilizing 150 females.
 The Greek god Pan was depicted as having goat characteristics, such as hooves, horns, and a beard.
-Along with Pan, the goat was closely related to Dionysus during the Roman era (Neave 1988, p.
-8).
+Along with Pan, the goat was closely related to Dionysus during the Roman era.
 To honor Dionysus, Romans would tear apart a goat and eat it alive.
 The goat was commonly associated with dark arts and the devil.
-This association was amplified in Egypt during the Middle Ages (Neave 1988, p.
-8).
+This association was amplified in Egypt during the Middle Ages.

-Excavations in Central Asia have revealed ancient ritual goat-burial that show the religious significance of the goat predominantly in the area (Sidky 1990, p.
-286).
-These findings have been used as evidence for a goat cult in Asia originating either in the Neolithic or Bronze Ages (Sidky 1990, p.
-286).
+Excavations in Central Asia have revealed ancient ritual goat-burial that show the religious significance of the goat predominantly in the area.
+These findings have been used as evidence for a goat cult in Asia originating either in the Neolithic or Bronze Ages.

 Dog

 Dogs have a major religious significance among the Hindus in Nepal and some parts of India.
 The dogs are worshipped as a part of a five-day Tihar festival that falls roughly in November every year.
 In Hinduism, it is believed that the dog is a messenger of Yama, the god of death, and dogs guard the doors of Heaven.
 Socially, they are believed to be the protectors of our homes and lives.
 So, in order to please the dogs they are going to meet at Heaven's doors after death, so they would be allowed in Heaven, people mark the 14th day of the lunar cycle in November as Kukur-tihar, as known in the Nepali language for the dog's day.
 This is a day when the dog is worshipped by applying tika (the holy vermilion dot), incense sticks, and garlanded generally with marigold flower.

 Actual dog worship is uncommon.
 The Nosarii of western Asia are said to worship a dog.
 The Karang of Java had a cult of the red dog, with each family keeping one in the house.
 According to one authority, the dogs are images of wood that are worshipped after the death of a member of the family and burnt after a thousand days.
 In Nepal it is said that dogs are worshipped at the festival called Khicha Puja.
-Among the Harranians dogs were sacred, but this was rather as brothers of the mystae (Thomas 1911, p.
-51).
+Among the Harranians dogs were sacred, but this was rather as brothers of the mystae.